-The full-time Basic Tuition Fee Unit is \$1,553.48 per semester for Canadian citizens, permanent residents, and international students.
+The full-time Basic Tuition Fee Unit is \$1,584.55 per semester for Canadian citizens, permanent residents, and international students.
 Students entering a doctoral program for the first time may be eligible for a Doctoral Tuition Scholarship for the initial two years of registration, renewable for a further two consecutive years if progress is deemed satisfactory.

 The minimum fee for the Doctoral degree is nine full-time tuition fee units.
-Doctoral programs are not available on a part-time basis.
 See Section 7.1.6